CONSULATE UPDATES & COVID-19 TRAVEL ADVICE

 Travel from the United States to Ireland is not currently restricted.
 Although there are no travel restrictions in place, the Irish Government is still advising against non-essential travel.
-If you must travel to Ireland, a mandatory 14 day quarantine is in place for all those arriving to the country.
+If you must travel to Ireland, you must restrict your movements for 14 days after arrival.
 For US travellers, please note that the US Department of State also continues to advise against all but essential travel.

 Update June 18, 2020